Naresh2028/angular-beginner-to-intermediate/track-04-angular-16/01-new-features/00-new-features.md

 When you run this code

-1. Initial Load: You see 🚀 Computed Total Running... once.
+1. Initial Load: You see Computed calculating total Price... once.

 2. Type in "Product Name": You will see the effect log update the name, but you will NOT see the "Computed Total" log.
 The total is "memoized" (cached).

 3. Change "Unit Price": You will immediately see Computed calculating total Price... because the dependency (unitPrice) changed.

-## Angular Signals Overview
+### Angular Signals Overview

 | Feature   | How it works in this example                                                                 |
 |-----------|-----------------------------------------------------------------------------------------------|